OpenLiberty/cloud-hosted-guides/instructions/guide-microprofile-rest-client/README.md

 The URL retrieves the system property information for **localhost** host name by invoking the http://localhost:9080/system/properties service.

 Get your FQDN first.
 Then, visit the \http://localhost:9080/inventory/systems/{your_hostname} URL by replacing **{your_hostname}** with your FQDN.
-You can get your FQDN using the this command:
+You can get your FQDN using this command:

 ```
 hostname --fqdn